GOP congressman taunts Michael Cohen ahead of public hearing

 He’s scheduled to begin a three-year prison sentence in May.

-Associated Press writer Michael R. Sisak in New York contributed to this report.
+Associated Press writers Laurie Kellman in Washington and Michael R. Sisak in New York contributed to this report.